top of page

 What does it mean to say that we think an opportunity has a 50% chance of closing?
 By when does the 50% likelihood apply?
 By the indicated close date?
 The end of the current quarter?
 Ever?

 If you want to use a weighted forecast to improve accuracy and get an earlier view of what to expect, then you should define precisely what probability means.
-We recommend using two different fields: one for the probability that an opportunity will ever be won and another for the probability that an opportunity will be won this quarter.
+We recommend that you define probability as the probability that an opportunity will be won this quarter.

 Comments